-- A. The following medical information and certification must be uploaded into the Castle Branch website prior to beginning the first clinical nursing course.
+- A. The following medical information and certification must be uploaded into the CastleBranch website prior to beginning the first clinical nursing course.
 This information includes: - 1.
 Briar Cliff University Medical History and Physical Health form completed, signed, and dated by a licensed health care provider. - 2.
-Official documentation of two doses of the MMR vaccine. - Documentation of a Two Step TB process (One TB test within 12 months prior to clinical start and another within 3 weeks of start date (before or after).
-A Quantiferon Gold test that is taken within 3 weeks of the start date may replace the two-step process.
-If the individual has had a previous positive TST, then a chest x-ray completed - within the last twelve months prior to clinical start is needed along with a Tuberculin Assessment Form that has been completed no earlier than three weeks before starting. - Documentation of immunity to Chickenpox, including lab testing results for Varicella IgG which documents immunity; or official copy of two doses of Varicella vaccine (Varivax) received since 1995, when vaccine first became available. - 5.
+Official documentation of two doses of the MMR vaccine. - 3.
+Documentation of a Two Step TB (TST) process (One TB test within 12 months prior to clinical start and another within three weeks of start date (before or after). - A Quantiferon Gold test that is taken within three weeks of the start date may replace the two-step process. - If the individual has had a previous positive TST, then a chest x-ray completed within the last twelve months prior to clinical start is needed along with a Tuberculin Assessment Form that has been completed no earlier than three weeks before starting. - Documentation of immunity to Chickenpox, including lab testing results for Varicella IgG which documents immunity; or official copy of two doses of Varicella vaccine (Varivax) received since 1995, when vaccine first became available. - 5.
 Validation of Hepatitis B vaccine or a signed waiver releasing the agency and Briar Cliff University of responsibility prior to beginning clinical experience. - 6.
 Proof of receiving an annual seasonal influenza vaccination. - 7.
 Tdap (tetanus) inoculation is required.
 There must be documentation of a Tdap booster within the past 10 years. - 8.
-Documentation of Covid-19 Vaccination - 9.
-Health Insurance-proof of health insurance coverage - B. Child and Dependent Adult Abuse Mandatory Reporting completed and current. - C. All students are required to have on file a current Basic Life Support Cardiopulmonary Resuscitation (CPR) certification prior to beginning clinical experiences.
-CPR certification must be maintained for all clinical experiences. - D. The Department of Nursing encourages that all pre-licensure students to hold a CNA certificate prior to NURS 302. - E. For RN-BSN students, The Nursing Faculty believes that registered nurses are responsible for requirements for clinical experiences just as they are professionally.
+Documentation of Covid-19 vaccination to the most current federal and/or state requirements.
+Clinical sites may have differing requirements regarding COVID-19 vaccination.
+Students must adhere to all federal, state, and site-specific requirements before entering any clinical site. - 9.
+Health Insurance-proof of health insurance coverage. - B. Child and Dependent Adult Abuse Mandatory Reporting completed and current. - C. All students are required to have on file a current Basic Life Support Cardiopulmonary Resuscitation (CPR) certification prior to beginning clinical experiences.
+CPR certification must be maintained for all clinical experiences. - D. The Department of Nursing encourages all pre-licensure students to hold a CNA certificate prior to NURS 302. - E. For RN-BSN students, The Nursing Faculty believes that registered nurses are responsible for requirements for clinical experiences just as they are professionally.